Architecture of the medieval cathedrals of England: External appearance

 As English cathedrals are often surrounded by an expanse of green lawn, the plan is usually clearly visible at ground level, which is not the case with the many European cathedrals that are closely surrounded by town or monastic buildings.
 The general impression is that the English cathedral sprawls across its site with many projecting limbs.
 These horizontal projections are visibly balanced by the strong verticals of the massive towers, which may be one, two or three in number.
-Many of the cathedrals, particularly those like Winchester, St. Albans and Peterborough where the towers are not particularly high, give an impression of tremendous length and have been described as resembling "aircraft carriers".
+Many of the cathedrals, particularly those like Winchester, St. Albans and Peterborough where the towers are not particularly high, give an impression of tremendous length.

 While all the cathedrals are impressive, some, because of their location, are highly significant landmarks and landscape elements.
 Among these is Chichester, which can be seen for many miles across a landscape of open fields and is the only one of England's cathedrals that is visible from the sea.
 The grey spire of Norwich rises serenely from its surrounding city, to be a focus of the Norwich School of landscape painters.
 Ely, on a small hill, dominates the rural countryside and its appearance in times of flood causes it to be known as The Ship of the Fens.
 The three spires of Lichfield are known as The Ladies of the Vale.
 The "exquisite tower" of Worcester is seen best across the River Severn.
 Lincoln with its vast façade and three towers, the tallest being over 80 metres (270 ft), rises majestically from a steep hill above the town.
 Salisbury Cathedral with its "faultless spire" constitutes one of the iconic views of England, made famous by the landscape painter John Constable.
 In the north of England, Durham makes a "spectacular" view as it sits dramatically on its steep rocky peninsula above the River Wear, "half Church of God, half castle 'gainst the Scots".